jacobkagon/jacobkagon/README.md

 ### Hi there I'm Jacob 👋

 I am a full-stack software engineer with experience in Ruby-on-Rails, Javascript, and React.
-I am endlessly curious and love to learn new technologies.

  🔭 I’m currently working at IdeaCrew as a junior Ruby on Rails developer